 Gain deeper insights into kidney health with IDEXX SDMA testing so you can confidently take action.

 Welcome to the IDEXX SDMA Resource Centre

 Find everything you need to use, implement, and order SDMA.

 Run SDMA every time you run creatinine and BUN

 - SDMA is a biomarker for kidney function.

-- SDMA is specific for kidney function and less impacted by extrarenal factors, including body condition, advanced age and disease state.4,5
+- SDMA is specific for kidney function and less impacted by extrarenal factors, including body condition, advanced age, and disease state.4,5

-An increased SDMA indicates decreased kidney function as a result of acute kidney injury (AKI), chronic kidney disease (CKD) or both.
-It requires further diagnostic investigation.
-SDMA results above the reference interval mean you should take action to investigate, manage and monitor.
+An increased SDMA indicates decreased kidney function, which can occur as a result of acute kidney injury, chronic kidney disease (CKD), or both.

-- Nabity MB, Lees GE, Boggess M, et al. Symmetric dimethylarginine assay validation, stability and evaluation as a marker for early detection of chronic kidney disease in dogs.
+- Nabity MB, Lees GE, Boggess M, et al. Symmetric dimethylarginine assay validation, stability, and evaluation as a marker for early detection of chronic kidney disease in dogs.
 J Vet Intern Med.
 2015;29(4):1036–1044.

 - Hall JA, Yerramilli M, Obare E, Yerramilli M, Jewell DE.
 Comparison of serum concentrations of symmetric dimethylarginine and creatinine as kidney function biomarkers in cats with chronic kidney disease.
 J Vet Intern Med.
 2014;28(6):1676–1683.